Jock Wallace Jr.

-John Martin Bokas Wallace (6 September 1935 – 24 July 1996) was a Scottish professional footballer and manager.
+John Martin Bokas Wallace (6 September 1935 – 24 July 1996) was a Scottish professional football player and manager.
 Wallace played as a goalkeeper, and has the unique distinction of being the only player ever to play in the English, Welsh and Scottish Cups in the same season; this was set during the 1966–67 season where he played in the FA Cup and Welsh Cup for Hereford United, and in the Scottish Cup when he moved to Berwick Rangers.

 As manager of Rangers over two spells in the 1970s and 1980s, Wallace became one of Scottish football's best-known and most successful coaches.

 Playing career

 Wallyford-born Wallace's playing career began inauspiciously.
-A goalkeeper, he was freed by his first club, Blackpool, but rekindled his career by signing for Workington in 1952, dovetailing football with work in the local pit.
-National Service with the King's Own Scottish Borderers afforded Wallace the opportunity of signing for the local club, Berwick Rangers.
-After character-defining military service in Northern Ireland and – famously – the jungles of Malaya, Wallace's playing career extended to Airdrieonians, West Bromwich Albion, non-league Bedford Town and Hereford United.
+A goalkeeper, he was released by his first club, Blackpool, but rekindled his career by signing for Workington in 1952, dovetailing football with work in the local pit.
+His next opportunity came in the unlikely form of National Service with the King's Own Scottish Borderers in Northern Ireland and – famously – the jungles of Malaya.
+Active duty proved to be character-defining for Wallace, and it also afforded him the opportunity of signing for the local club, Berwick Rangers.
+Afterward, he extended his playing career with moves to Airdrieonians, West Bromwich Albion, non-league Bedford Town and Hereford United.